Visiting Painswick, Queen Of the Cotswolds

 Donkey Doors

-Some of these doors still exist today, and two examples are found at The Chur on Bisley Street and another at the Byfield House.
+Today, a few of these rare and charming relics still survive in Painswick.
+We viewed two well-preserved examples at The Chur on Bisley Street and another at the historic Byfield House.

 The Bowling Green